 I have felt like Amar so many times and like Sunil the other times.
 Being a hopeless romantic is not easy.
 I would not have been as daring as Amarkant Verma in Dil Se.
 That to go and follow a girl till her home.
 I tried that in the 9th standard but failed.
 My heart almost failed when I saw the rickshaw stopping on the road.
 The brakes of my cycle would fail automatically and the feet would be required to stop it.
 Then, I would realize that her books had fallen from the rickshaw and she would step down to get them, eventually watching me staring at her.

 I would not want to be in her bad books.
 She would not give me any reaction.
 Like that stranger at the platform in Dil Se.
 Her blank face suggested that she did not know me.
 But I was in the other section.
 I could not tell her that I had topped in History in the unit Test and she was clapping when I was being given the honours in the class meeting.
 I could not even tell her who I was, unlike, Amar, who said, “Amarkant Verma, All India Radio.”

 I always chose heart failures before heart breaks.
 You could live with them.
 That her rickshaw stopped on the road.
 You could never live with the fact that she saw you from the rickshaw and did not recognize you.

 Like Sunil, I always believed that I was meant for small happiness in life.
 Like playing music or in my case, writing.
 Life would be amazing if I had someone like Aana.
 But then I think would it have been better if I left the want to have her in my life?

 Sunil did realize it in the end.
 Amar could not.
 He wanted to even die for her.
-A different Sunil, the one in Darr, could even kill her, if she did not become a part of her life.
+A different Sunil, the one in Darr, could even kill her, if she did not become a part of his life.
 Love is scary, you feel often.

 I always imagine what if Simran did not run to catch the train.
 But we love happy endings, however far they are from reality.
 Because we have had enough of the bad endings in our real life.